renatco/cf-vagrant-installer/README.md

 ```
 vagrant up
 ```
-Given that the VM will be accessable from outside, this process might ask you the network interface which will be used to bridge the VM network interface (see [vagrant public networks](http://docs.vagrantup.com/v2/networking/public_network.html))
+Given that the VM will be accessible from outside, this process might ask you the network interface which will be used to bridge the VM network interface (see [vagrant public networks](http://docs.vagrantup.com/v2/networking/public_network.html))

 Example:
 ```